Bill Bain (American football)

-William Ernest Bain (born August 9, 1952) is a former American football offensive lineman in the National Football League (NFL).
+William Ernest Bain (born August 9, 1952) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the USC Trojans.

-High school and college careers
+Early life

 Bain attended St. Paul High School, where he played for coach Marijon Ancich.

+College career

 Bain played college football at the University of Southern California and was an All-America offensive lineman in 1974.
 Bain also played at University of Colorado and San Diego City College.

 Professional career

 Bain played 11 seasons in the NFL.
 He played for the Green Bay Packers (1975), the Denver Broncos (1976, 1978), the Los Angeles Rams (1979–1985), the New England Patriots (1986), and the New York Jets (1986).

 Personal life

-Bain and his wife, Elizabeth(Liz), have four daughters: Jennifer, Kristen, Anne (Annie), Elizabeth (Bitty).
+Bain and his wife, Elizabeth (Liz), have four daughters: Jennifer, Kristen, Anne (Annie), Elizabeth (Bitty).
+He has two grandchildren: William and Christopher.
 He currently resides in East Greenwich, RI.